Find an EBT-Matching Market Near You

-Any shopper who receives federal food benefits in the form of EBT (also known as SNAP, Supplemental Nutrition Assistance Program, and formerly known as “Food Stamps“) can match their EBT dollars at participating farmers markets across the state of Washington–this means you can get more for your money when using EBT to shop for fresh fruits and veggies!
+Families and individuals enrolled in SNAP (Supplemental Nutrition Assistance Program, formerly known as food stamps) can stretch their SNAP EBT dollars at participating farmers markets across Washington State-this means you can get more for your money when using SNAP EBT to shop for fresh fruits and veggies!
 Fresh Bucks is the largest EBT matching program in Washington state, but several markets fund their own EBT matching programs through local partnerships.
 These programs have names such as Gimme Five, Double Up Bucks, Fresh Match, and more.
-The map below includes all WA programs that currently operate an EBT matching program.
-Visit our Local EBT Matching Programs page for a full list of markets in Washington State with local matching programs.

 How Much is Matched?